Noodles14/Noodles14/README.md

 # 💫 About Me:
-Hi there! 👋 I'm a 13-year-old aspiring web developer who's passionate about building awesome websites and apps.
-I'm currently learning React, Next, and Vue, and I'm excited to see where these skills will take me.
-Follow me for updates on my coding journey and to check out some of my projects!
+Hi there! 👋

+I'm a 13-year-old aspiring web developer 🌐💻 who's passionate about building awesome websites and apps 🚀📱.
+I'm currently learning React ⚛️, Next ⏭️, and Vue 🖥️, and I'm excited to see where these skills will take me 🤩.

+Follow me for updates on my coding journey 🚀👨‍💻 and to check out some of my [projects](https://github.com/Noodles14?tab=repositories) 🤓👨‍💼!

 ## 🌐 Socials: